la-tree/notebook/README.md

 ## Los Angeles Tree Canopy Cover

+**Authors:**
 Paloma Cartwright
 Mia Forsline
 Halina Do-Linh

-Description:
+**Intended Purpose:**
+This notebook is for educational purposes and the authors are Master of Environmental Data Science students from UCSB's Bren School of Environmental Science & Management.
+This repository is the final project for EDS 220, Remote Sensing and Environmental Data.
+The objective of the final project is to create a tutorial for fellow students based on any environmental data set.
+This notebook contains

+**Description:**
-- This notebook aims to explore the relationship between the percentage of modern tree canopy cover and historical 1939 redlining in Los Angeles County.
+This notebook aims to explore the relationship between the percentage of modern tree canopy cover and historical 1939 redlining in Los Angeles County.

 Contents:
 - data